The Politics of Nation-Building: Making Co-Nationals, Refugees, and Minorities (New York, NY: Cambridge University Press, 2012).

 Reviews: Public Administration, Perspectives on Politics, Nations and Nationalism, International Studies Review, Nationalities Papers, Südosteuropa, Europe-Asia Studies, Canadian Journal of Political Science, Journal of Modern Greek Studies, Journal of Peace Research, e-International Relations, Modern Greek Studies Yearbook, Choice.

 Forthcoming.
-Situating Nationalism, under contract with Cambridge University Press. (w/ Maya Tudor).
-Part of the Cambridge University Press Elements Series on the Politics of Development co-edited by Melani Cammett and Ben Ross Schneider.
+Varieties of Nationalism, under contract with Cambridge University Press. (w/ Maya Tudor).
+Part of the Cambridge University Press Elements Series on the Politics of Development co-edited by Rachel Beatty Riedl and Ben Ross Schneider.

-Enemies Within: Fifth Column Politics in Comparative Perspective, Oxford University Press. (w/ Scott Radnitz)
+Enemies Within: The Global Politics of Fifth Columns, Oxford University Press. (w/ Scott Radnitz)

 The invocation of fifth columns in the political arena—whether contrived or based on real fears—has historically recurred periodically and is experiencing an upsurge in our era of democratic erosion and geopolitical uncertainty.
 Fifth columns accusations can have baleful effects on governance and trust, as they call into question the loyalty and belonging of the targeted populations.
 They can cause human rights abuses, political repression, and even ethnic cleansing.
 Enemies Within is the first book to systematically investigate the roots and implications of the politics of fifth columns.
 In this volume, a multidisciplinary group of leading scholars address several related questions: When are actors likely to employ fifth-column claims and against whom?
 What accounts for changes in fifth-column framing over time?
 How do the claims and rhetoric of governments differ from those of societal groups?
 How do accusations against ethnically or ideologically defined groups differ?
 Finally, how do actors labeled as fifth columns respond?
 To answer these questions, the contributors apply a common theoretical framework and work within the tradition of qualitative social science to analyze cases from three continents, oftentimes challenging conventional wisdom.
 Enemies Within offers a unique perspective to better understand contemporary challenges including the rise of populism and authoritarianism, the return of chauvinistic nationalism, the weakening of democratic norms, and the persecution of ethnic or religious minorities and political dissidents.

-With contributions by Samer Anabtawi, Efe Murat Balıkçıoğlu, András Bozoki, H. Zeynep Bulutgil, Volha Charnysh, Kathryn Ciancia, Robert Crews, Sam Erkiletian, Kristin E. Fabbe, Lillian Frost, Erin Jenne, Kendrick Kuo, Péter Visnovitz
+With contributions by Samer Anabtawi, Efe Murat Balıkçıoğlu, András Bozóki, H. Zeynep Bulutgil, Volha Charnysh, Kathryn Ciancia, Robert Crews, Sam Erkiletian, Kristin E. Fabbe, Lillian Frost, Erin Jenne, Kendrick Kuo, and Péter Visnovitz.

 The Microfoundations of Diaspora Politics, Routledge. (w/ Alexandra Délano Alonso).